Wli1388/ORC-SLAYAA-/README.md

 During the battle sequences. there will be a log that displays the damage you've taken and dealing.

+After every successful kill, your current HP will recover by 20% of your max HP.

 ## Learn More